zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide5Configurenode.jsAppWithATP.md

 ## Objectives

-- Learn how to build a linux Java application server and connect it to an Oracle ATP database service
+- Learn how to build a linux node.js application server and connect it to an Oracle ATP database service

 ## Required Artifacts

 - The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

-#### Note: If you have created Virtual Cloud Network, Linux Environemnt in the previous lab, you can jump to Step 3 in the same lab to configure Java with ATP.

 ## Steps